vbhayden/keycloak-federation-examples/README.md

 #
 KEYCLOAK_URL=localhost
 ```
 Note that changing this may cause a mismatch between the federated redirect URIs and your Keycloak instance.
-To rectify this,
+To rectify this, you'll need to update the expected redirect URIs for whichever federation source you're using.
+In the GitHub OAuth case, for example, you might need to create your own GitHub App that allows a specific domain, as the one established for this project will expect `localhost`.